Vitopiazza/OsciWalker/README.md

 The arguments are png_to_c_vector.py [PNG file name] [scale factor] [v/h] ([m]):
 * PNG file name - location of .png file to convert.
 * Scale factor - how much to inflate/deflate the image - a factor of 1.0 gives the original PNG coordinates.
-* v/h - vertical or horizontal orientation: if veritcal, the PNG file is first transposed.
+* v/h - vertical or horizontal orientation: if vertical, the PNG file is first transposed.
 * m - optional, mirror the picture before conversion.

 ## License